blue-build/modules/modules/akmods/README.md

 ## Known issues

-### Outdated akmods compared to the kernel version fail the build
+### Outdated akmods compared to the current kernel version fail the build

 When the upstream base image is failing to build for some time, you will probably notice that this module fails too with this error:
 ```